inspec/inspec-aws/docs/resources/aws_api_gateway_stage.md

 The API Gateway stage name.

-For additional information, see the [AWS API Gateway stage documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::Stage` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html).

 ## Properties